Licarsmeth/tryHackMe-notes/ip commands.md

 	- `tcpdump -r FILE`
 		- Reads captured packets from a file
 	- `tcpdump -c COUNT`

-Captures a specific number of packets
+		- Captures a specific number of packets

-`tcpdump -n`
+	- `tcpdump -n`

-Don’t resolve IP addresses
+		- Don’t resolve IP addresses

-`tcpdump -nn`
+	- `tcpdump -nn`

-Don’t resolve IP addresses and don’t resolve protocol numbers
+		- Don’t resolve IP addresses and don’t resolve protocol numbers

-`tcpdump -v`
+	- `tcpdump -v`

-Verbose display; verbosity can be increased with `-vv` and `-vvv`
+		- Verbose display; verbosity can be increased with `-vv` and `-vvv`
+	- Examples:
+		- `tcpdump -i eth0 -c 50 -v` captures and displays 50 packets by listening on the `eth0` interface, which is a wired Ethernet, and displays them verbosely.
+		- `tcpdump -i wlo1 -w data.pcap` captures packets by listening on the `wlo1` interface (the WiFi interface) and writes the packets to `data.pcap`.
+It will continue till the user interrupts the capture by pressing CTRL-C.

 ----------

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzE2Nzk0NjAyLC0xMjU3MTkxMDg0LDIxMj
-I0NzE0NiwxMDY5ODY2MDUwLDM4NzIwOTMxXX0=
+eyJoaXN0b3J5IjpbLTE2NjA1MjQzNTAsLTEyNTcxOTEwODQsMj
+EyMjQ3MTQ2LDEwNjk4NjYwNTAsMzg3MjA5MzFdfQ==
 -->